-- Printing and photocopying in connection with ward business will be undertaken for all members upon request - The cost of the service will be met corporately, subject to available resources - The service standard (in terms of turn-around time) will be set out in the Democratic Services Team Service Charter - All requests for service should be made to Democratic Services, who will also help and advise members on style and content if required - Assistance will be provided to members upon request, to help them with legal constraints on content (the law prohibits the use of council resources for the printing of any document which promotes or publicises the work or aims of a political group or organisation) - An optional template will be provided for members to use, if they wish.
-This will be in a corporate (politically-neutral) style, and include the name and ward of the councillor on behalf of whom the document is produced - All material produced under this policy will bear an imprint stating by or on behalf of whom it has been written, published and printed
+- Printing and photocopying in connection with ward business will be undertaken for all members upon request. - The cost of the service will be met corporately, subject to available resources. - All requests for service should be made to Democratic Services, who will also help and advise members on style and content if required. - Assistance will be provided to members upon request, to help them with legal constraints on content (the law prohibits the use of council resources for the printing of any document which promotes or publicises the work or aims of a political group or organisation). - An optional template will be provided for members to use, if they wish.
+This will be in a corporate (politically-neutral) style, and include the name and ward of the councillor on behalf of whom the document is produced. - All material produced under this policy will bear an imprint stating by or on behalf of whom it has been written, published and printed.